Frequently Asked Questions

 Most self defence systems teach a simple “If the bad guy does that, you do this.” approach, which sadly has no basis in the realities of life.
 Ever heard the phrase Stun and Run?
 That’s a pretty harsh technique to do if you’re out with your 5 year old child or grandchild who can’t keep up isn’t it?!?
 In the SPEAR system, we teach that the scenario dictates what you can and can’t do, not the techniques of your style.

 No, absolutely not!
 All our coaches have the utmost respect for the dedication and artistry of traditional martial artists and the skills you have learnt.
 However we do realise that what you learn in the dojo and your katas, doesn’t necessarily translate well to the street.
 It is often cited that “The SPEAR is a bridge to your next move” and as such is an enabler that allows you to access your martial arts toolkit.
 We will teach you to survive the ambush long enough to get yourself into the game and bring your martial arts to bear.
 You will gain a lot from coming on a PDR course.
+Learning good information does not replace good information you already know.

 Q: There’s been a lot in the news recently about self defence law.
 How is your system compliant with self defence legislation?